jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 me.greeting();			// Hello Kyle!
 ```

 This `Hello(..)` module can produce multiple instances by being called subsequent times.
-Sometimes, a module is only called for as a singleton -- just needs one instance -- in which case a slight variation on the previous snippet, using an IIFE, is common:
+Sometimes, a module is only called for as a singleton (i.e., it just needs one instance), in which case a slight variation on the previous snippet, using an IIFE, is common:

 ```js
 var me = (function Hello(name){